BMW 5 Series (G30): 530e iPerformance

 The 530e iPerformance is a plug-in hybrid variant of the 5 Series sedan.
-It uses a 135 kW turbocharged 2.0-litre inline-four engine, in conjunction with a 83 kW electric motor, to return a combined output of 185 kW and 420 Nm or 218kW (292 hp) and 420 Nm for the LCI model.
+It uses a 135 kW turbocharged 2.0-litre inline-four engine, in conjunction with an 83 kW electric motor, to return a combined output of 185 kW and 420 Nm or 218 kW (292 hp) and 420 Nm for the LCI model.
 At launch, the 530e had a claimed all-electric range of 50 km under the New European Driving Cycle.
 The US EPA estimated all-electric range was 16 mi.
 The electric motor was powered by a 9.2 kWh lithium-ion battery beneath the rear seats.

 With the 530e, BMW also began an experimental wireless charging program.
 Testing was originally limited to Germany, but expanded other markets such as California.
 The system uses a 3.2 kW wireless charging pad that the car could drive over to charge the lithium-ion battery pack.

 For the 2020 model year, BMW increased the lithium-ion battery capacity by about 30% to 12.0 kWh with 10.8 kWh usable.
 With the increase in battery size, the EPA estimated all-electric range increased to 21 miles for the rear-wheel drive version and 19 miles for the xDrive version.

 The 530e iPerformance is offered in both rear-wheel drive and all-wheel drive (xDrive) variants.
 Preordered 530e LCI models come without the hybrid blue inserts for the BMW logos and edrive badges on the sides, making them a rare spec.